YondernautsGames/NeoFPS_OotiiMotionController/README.md

   1. NavMeshWander - have a NavMesh agent wander semi-randomly
   2. NavMeshGoTo - go to a specific place on the navmesh
-  3. NavMeshSeek - if an object with a given tag is detected then seek it (move towards it)
+  3. NavMeshSeek - Move towards an object

 ##### Ootii Motion Controller Behaviours